MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 ---
 lab:
-    title: 'Explore, deploy, and chat with language models in the Azure AI Foundry'
+    title: 'Choose and deploy a language model'
+    description: 'Generative AI applications are built on one or more language models.
+Learn how to find and select appropriate models for your generative AI project.'
 ---

-# Explore, deploy, and chat with language models in the Azure AI Foundry
+# Choose and deploy a language model

 The Azure AI Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.